-The CTSI Innovation Core’s mission is to support and academically reward innovation by ensuring continuity between problem-focused scientific discovery and clinical translation.
-The Core achieves this through the development of novel programs, funding initiatives, and training opportunities.
+The CTSI Innovation mission is to support and academically reward innovation by ensuring continuity between problem-focused scientific discovery and clinical translation.
+We achieve this through the development of novel programs, funding initiatives, and training opportunities.

 The Pitt Innovation Challenge (PInCh) is a problem-focused competition designed to generate innovative solutions to challenging health problems.
 This program recognizes that solving challenging problems sometimes requires risky solutions.
 The PInCh program aims to mitigate that risk and support some of the early work necessary to move ideas forward.LEARN MORE